Head outside with a guide to Lakeland’s parks

 Diogi Dog Park, 500 W. Carter Rd., Medulla

 Channel your dog’s energy into fun quality time.
-Imagine structures and tunnels for your furry friend to play in while you sit back to dog watch or get up to play a good ol’ game of fetch.
+Your furry friend can play in structures and tunnels while you sit back to watch, or you can join in a classic game of fetch.

 Ready to visit these local parks but don’t know where to start?
 We’ve created this handy map so you can find all of these featured parks.